iterative/dvc.org/static/docs/commands-reference/push.md

 Pipeline is up to date.
 Nothing to reproduce.
 ```

-With the first `dvc push` we specified a stage in the middle of the pipeline
+With the first `dvc push` we specified a stage in the middle of this pipeline
 (`matrix-train.p.dvc`) while using `--with-deps`.
 DVC started with that DVC-file
 and searched backwards through the pipeline for data files to upload.
 Because
-the `model.p.dvc` stage occurs later in the pipeline, its data was not pushed.
+the `model.p.dvc` stage occurs later, its data was not pushed.

 Then we ran `dvc push` specifying the last stage, `model.p.dvc`, and its data
 was uploaded.
 Finally, we ran `dvc push` and `dvc status` with no options to